Introduction

 My thoughts on generative "AI"

-I'm glad generative "AI" was not a thing yet during the vast majority of my career.
-A number of realizations arose while exploring generative LLMs…
+I'm glad generative artificial "intelligence" was not a thing yet during the vast majority of my career.
+A number of realizations arose while exploring generative Large Language Models…

-I'm not against positive applications of Machine Learning, such as finding patterns in large data sets for medical science advancement and improved weather forecasts.
-I also welcome useful ML tools that merely aid your own work, such as denoising models that allow to reach a proper 3D rendering result in less time.
+I'm not against positive applications of Machine Learning, such as finding patterns and anomalies in large data sets to improve medical science and weather forecasts.
+I also welcome useful ML tools that merely aid your own work, such as denoising models that allow to reach a proper 3D rendering result in less time, as long as the ML models are efficient and local.

 Email or call